-Available Compensation in Ridesharing Accidents
+Available Compensation in Accidents Involving Rideshare Services

 If you or a loved one sustained any harm while riding in a ridesharing car or driving near a rideshare vehicle, you might be eligible for compensation for the following losses: